JBGruber/rollama/README.md

 chat("Why is the sky blue?
 Give a short answer.")
 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
 #> The sky appears blue because of a phenomenon called Rayleigh scattering, where
-#> shorter (blue) wavelengths of light are scattered more than longer (red)
+#> shorter (blue) wavelengths of light are scattered more than longer (red) wavelengths
-#> wavelengths by the tiny molecules of gases in the atmosphere.
-This scattering
+#> by the tiny molecules of gases in the atmosphere.
+This scattering effect gives our
-#> effect gives our sky its distinctive blue color during the daytime.
+#> sky its distinctive blue color during the daytime.
 chat("And how do you know that?
 Give a short answer.")
 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
-#> I was trained on a vast amount of scientific knowledge and data, including
+#> I was trained on vast amounts of text data, including scientific information and
-#> information from various fields like physics, atmospheric science, and
-#> astronomy.
-Additionally, I've been fine-tuned to recognize and recall reliable
-#> sources, such as NASA, the Royal Society, and other reputable institutions that
+#> explanations from experts in various fields, such as physics and atmospheric science.
+#> This training enables me to recall and summarize established knowledge on topics
-#> explain the phenomenon of Rayleigh scattering and its effect on the sky's
+#> like the color of the sky.
-#> color.
 ```

 If you are done with a conversation and want to start a new one, you can